Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Discussion

 \subsection{Threats to Validity}

-\textbf{Threats to Internal Validity.} The first threat stems from the inherent non-determinism of LLMs.
-Furthermore, in evaluating agentic frameworks, this randomness may compound across multiple reasoning steps.
-These may affect the reproducibility of this study.
-We tried to mitigate this by setting the temperature to zero.
-Although it does not guarantee deterministic results, doing this promotes more determinism \cite{astekin2024exploratory}.
-Another threat is that our real-world evaluation only includes 50 CodeQL alerts due to limited manual triage capacity.
-Although we use a fixed random seed to ensure reproducibility, the sample may not fully represent the original alert distribution, and the measured performance can be affected by the rule mix (some CodeQL rules are inherently noisier than others).
+\textbf{Threats to Internal Validity.} \looseness=-1 The first threat stems from the inherent non-determinism of LLMs, which may compound across multiple reasoning steps in agentic frameworks and affect the reproducibility of this study.
+We mitigate this by setting the temperature to zero, which promotes, but does not guarantee, deterministic results \cite{astekin2024exploratory}. \mrm{Another threat concerns the size and labeling process of the real-world alert samples.
+For Vul4J, our RQ2 evaluation includes 50 sampled CodeQL alerts due to limited manual triage capacity, and most labels were assigned by the first author after patch matching.} Although we use a fixed random seed to ensure reproducibility, the sample may not fully represent the original alert distribution, and the measured performance can be affected by the rule mix (some CodeQL rules are inherently noisier than others). \mrm{For OSS-Fuzz, we mitigate this concern through an independent dual-rater protocol with substantial agreement, but the dataset is still a focused 50-alert validation set rather than a comprehensive C/C++ benchmark.} \mr{R7}{ Also, our evaluation follows prior work on static-analysis warning validation, where the reported static-analysis output (alert) is the unit of analysis and each warning is judged against an alert-specific TP/FP label~\cite{kang2022detecting,joshy2021validating,zheng2021d2a}.
+This design matches the SAST triage setting: developers must decide whether to act on the reported alert, not whether the surrounding code contains any possible security issue.
+However, this alert-specific framing has a limitation: an agent may correctly reject the reported vulnerability rationale while identifying a different real security issue in the same code path.
+Under our current metric definition, such cases count as incorrect because correctness is defined with respect to the specific labeled alert rather than broader security utility.
+We acknowledge that this binary framing may undercount cases where the agent provides actionable security value beyond the scope of the original alert. }